 - Intermediate level computer skills.

-- Proficient in Microsoft Office Suite, including MS Word, Excel,
+- Proficient in Microsoft Office Suite, including MS Word, Excel, Outlook, and PowerPoint.

 - Experience with database management systems required.

 - Experience with website management, electronic communication and database systems, data analysis and interpretation required.